-\Registration in FOUN1019, reduces the number of credits which can be taken in free electives at Level I.
+^{}Registration in FOUN1019, reduces the number of credits which can be taken in free electives at Level I.

-BA HISTORY AND ARCHAEOLOGY (SPECIAL) (Not offered for 2022-2023)
+BA HISTORY AND ARCHAEOLOGY (SPECIAL)

 Admission to History/Archaeology Special is strictly by interview with the Head of Department.
 Students are required to read at least twenty (20) 3-credit courses for a total of 60 credits in History/Archaeology and recommended Geography and Geology courses.
 A prerequisite for taking these courses is a pass in CXC Geography.